 \subsection{Interpolation Accuracy: Uniform Density}

 An important performance test for any SPH setup method is to find out how well it reproduces a given density field.
-This test will reveal the amount of perturbations that are introduced by the setup, which could seed convection, excite sound waves or trigger instabilities.
+This test will reveal the level of perturbations that are introduced by the setup, which could seed convection, excite sound waves or trigger instabilities.
 The simplest such test is to see how well each method can mimic a uniform density field with a uniform particle distribution.
 Thus, each particle should have the same mass, which we will assume to be $1$, and the same smoothing length/resolution.
 At the same time, this test will then provide a means to test the accuracy of the particle density distribution itself.

-Figure \ref{f.uniformrho} shows the the accuracy of all uniform density methods that are mentioned in the review section \ref{s.methods}, along with the new WVT method.
-Each panel shows an interpolation of a unit cube containing 8,000 particles onto the x--y plane according to the standard spline SPH kernel targeted at containing approximately 128 neighbors.
+Figure~\ref{f.uniformrho} shows the accuracy of all uniform density methods described in \S\ref{s.methods}, along with the new WVT method.
+Each panel shows a projection of a unit cube containing 8,000 particles onto the x--y plane according to the standard spline SPH kernel targeted at containing approximately 128 neighbors.
 We divided each figure into two parts, with the colors in the left half showing up to $5\%$ deviations (negative: blue, positive: red, accurate: green), whereas the right half reveals lower level (up to $1\%$) deviations.

-The first 3 panels show the lattice configuration (cubic lattice, cubic close packing, and hexagonal close packing) which obviously have excellent interpolation properties.
-This is not surprising, as they are designed to be as uniform as possible, and each particle has an identical amount of neighbors.
-Only in the right panels, low-level noise becomes visible, in fact revealing the underlying lattice structures.
+The first three panels show the lattice configurations (cubic lattice, cubic close packing, and hexagonal close packing) which obviously have excellent interpolation properties.
+This is not surprising, as they are designed to be as uniform as possible, and each particle has an identical number of neighbors.
+Only in the right half of each panel does low-level noise becomes visible, revealing the underlying lattice structures.
 Note that the cubic close packing panel shows hexagonal structures, as the x--y plane cuts through a hexagonal layer.
 Other orientations of the plane would reveal different patterns, but give the same qualitative impression.